jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
-  <p>Well, we have all these sharks that are going to try to take advantage of the situation.
-What if we disallow trading in the pools for a short period?
+  <p>Well, we have all these sharks that are going to try to drain the liquidity pools.
+What if we disallow any trading in these pools for a short period?
 We can give the liquidity providers a chance to exit first.
 During the grace period, the sequencer will only accept requests to exit those liquidity pools.</p>
 </div>

 <div class="dialogue left">